pranaliramteke/Edyoda/README.md

 # Edyoda Assignment

-This repository contains Edyoda assignment no.1 based on Operators and Loops.
+This repository contains Edyoda assignments.
-There are three questions which are solved using simple commands in Python.
+The questions are solved using simple commands in Python.